asaril/esp32_clock/Readme.md

 ## Hardware
 Connect the shift registers like this, or adapt the pin config as needed:

-- Data input (DIO) to ESP GPIO19
+- Data input (DIO) to ESP:
+  - GPIO23 (first display),
+  - GPIO19 (second display),
+  - GPIO22 (third display),
+  - GPIO21 (fourth display)
-- Shift clock input (SCK) to ESP GPIO18
+- Shift clock input (SCK) to ESP GPIO18 (all displays)
-- Latch / register clock input (RCK) to ESP GPIO5
+- Latch / register clock input (RCK) to ESP GPIO5 (all display)

 Keep in mind that the ESP32 is a 3.3V device when connecting to a 5V display.
+The shift registers should handle the 3.3V signals from the ESP, annd in some cases, 3.3V can also be used to power the displays at a lower brightness.

 ## Setup

+> Note: the QSPI driver in esphome is (as of 2024-01-28) not yet in the released package.
+> Install a suitable version directly from github with:
+> `pip install "esphome @ git+https://github.com/esphome/esphome@1fef769496ed89c0062d8e70f5964b8318ba4550"`

 Set the board type in the YAML (default should also work on most ESP32 devices) Adapt the config as needed for the fallback AP and if wanted, api key.
 Create a `secrets.yaml` containing this: